rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

 `TropoSession` object.

-By analyzing a `TropoSession` object, we are able to see not only the session's identifying information—but also all of the related `TropoSessionStep` objects, each of which contains all tropo information for each step of the call as it was being processed.
+By analyzing a `TropoSession` object, we are able to see not only the session's identifying information-but also all of the related `TropoSessionStep` objects, each of which contains all tropo information for each step of the call as it was being processed.
 This lets us look back and get any bit of information we could possibly need about any call, at any time.